sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

 scp
       --scp.host               The host.
-      --scp. destinationPath   The destionation path on the remote server where the files will be copied.
+      --scp. destinationPath   The destination path on the remote server where the files will be copied.
       --scp.port               The port for ssh when scp the result to another server.  [default: 22] --scp.username           The username.
 Use username/password or username/privateKey/pem.
       --scp.password           The password if you do not use a pem file.